General Contractor - Building

 More: National NASCLA exam guide and our in-depth NASCLA Accredited Exam study walkthrough.

-Because expect 150-mph wind maps, coastal flood zones, high humidity mold remediation, and UV-rotted roofing, this four-week outline targets what South Carolina field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Expect 150-mph wind maps, coastal flood zones, high humidity mold remediation, and UV-rotted roofing, this four-week outline targets what South Carolina field inspectors and your licensing board exam items actually test—not generic national prep.

 Yes for General Contractor - Building.